Lawrence of Arabia (film): Critical reaction

 In 1998, the American Film Institute (AFI) ranked Lawrence of Arabia in fifth place in their list of 100 Years...100 Movies.
 In 2006, AFI ranked the film #30 on its list of most inspiring movies.
 In 2007, it was ranked in seventh place in their updated list and listed as the first of the greatest American films of the "epic" genre.
 In 1991, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
 In 1999, the film placed third in the British Film Institute's poll of the best British films of the 20th century.
-In 2001, the magazine Total Film called it "as shockingly beautiful and hugely intelligent as any film ever made" and "faultless".
+In 2001, the magazine Total Film called it "as shockingly beautiful and hugely intelligent as any film ever made" and that despite "the odd historical liberty here and there", "as a movie - - not a textbook - - it's faultless."

 It was ranked in the top ten films of all time in the 2002 Sight and Sound directors' poll.
 In 2004, it was voted the best British film of all time by over 200 respondents in The Sunday Telegraph poll of Britain's leading filmmakers.
 O'Toole's performance is often considered one of the greatest in cinema history, topping lists from Entertainment Weekly and Première.
 T. E. Lawrence, portrayed by O'Toole, was selected as the tenth-greatest hero in cinema history by the American Film Institute.
+In 2006, Writers Guild of America ranked its screenplay 14th in WGA’s list of 101 Greatest Screenplays.
 In 2012, the Motion Picture Editors Guild listed the film as the seventh best-edited of all time based on a survey of its membership.
 In March 2024, Robbie Collin of The Telegraph ranked Lawrence of Arabia as the greatest biographical film of all time.

 Lawrence of Arabia is currently one of the highest-rated films on Metacritic; it holds a perfect 100 rating based on eight reviews for the 40th anniversary re-release.
 It has a 93% approval rating on Rotten Tomatoes based on 132 reviews, with an average rating of 9.30/10.
 Its critical consensus reads: "The epic of all epics, Lawrence of Arabia cements director David Lean's status in the film-making pantheon with nearly four hours of grand scope, brilliant performances, and beautiful cinematography."

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favourite films.